11 Things to Do Before Moving Abroad

 If you want to volunteer, teach overseas or intern abroad, then you’ll have a lot more options.
 Does the destination you’ve picked suit your wants or needs?
 For example, if you’re an animal lover, Thailand is a great place to volunteer because you can teach or work at ethical wildlife organisations, such as at elephant sanctuaries.

-2. Pick A Program That Is Right For You
+2. Pick A Program That's Right For You

 3. Arranging The Visa Side Of Things

 Alternatively, you can do things yourself and apply direct but this is down to you to arrange, manage and follow up.
-You’ll have to research everything first hand and choose the best option for you.
+You’ll have to research everything yourself and choose the best option for you.

 4. Book Your Flights In Advance

 Rule 101, book your flights in advance for whatever the trip is!
-This will save you some money first of all and secondly, the countdown begins once you’re booked in!
+First of all, this will save you some money.
+Secondly, the countdown begins once you’re booked in.
 You can tell your friends and family about what’s happening and give yourself plenty of time to prepare for your upcoming adventure!